 The design and structure of a re-entry to the register midwifery program is significantly affected by the clinical and academic attributes of the students undertaking the program.
-Reentry to the register students already have foundational knowledge and skills when entering the program.
-This enables curricula for the re-entry to the register midwifery program to concentrate midwifery content and use more flexible approaches to teaching and learning.
-As a consequence specifications found in the following criteria from the Midwife Accreditation Standards are not considered relevant to the design and structure of a re-entry to the register program:
+Reentry to the register students already have foundational midwifery knowledge and skills on program entry.
+This enables curricula for the re-entry to the register midwifery program to concentrate both midwifery content and midwifery practice experiences.
+The appropriate length for a re-entry midwifery program was a key point of stakeholder discussion.
+Feedback indicates guidance on the length of the re-entry to the register midwifery program in the revised accreditation standards would be supported by stakeholders.